omar123487/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-19-AZ - a script to Replace all characters A and c from input to Z and e respectively.

 20-20-hiago - a script that removes all letters c and C from input.

+21-21-reverse - a script that prints a word in reverse.

+22-